 The dance world lost a legend this past week, when choreographer Trisha Brown passed away at age 80.
 A leader of postmodern dance, her work had dancers doing everything from walking on the walls of New York City's Whitney Museum to signaling to one another across Soho rooftops.

 The fascinating rehearsal process was captured in Marie-Hélène Rebois' documentary, In the Steps of Trisha Brown.
-The excerpt above shows a portion of their performance.
+The excerpt below shows a portion of their performance.

 For ballet dancers, Brown's more pedestrian choreography can be a challenge, and it's a far cry from tutus and pointe shoes.
 But the POB dancers tackle the movement—danced in silence, with projected slides behind them—with confidence.
 Dressed in sheer, flowing white gowns, they let the weight and impulse of each movement propel them, like a current running through their bodies.
 Brown's choreography brings out a whole new side of them.